keymetrics/pmx/README.md

 #### Options

-**seconds** option is the measurement rate of the meter, default is 1 seconds
+**seconds** option is the timeframe during which the data is evaluated, default is 60s.

 ### Histogram